gordon-cs/gordon-360-ui/README.md

 #### Troubleshooting NVM

 - If a developer accidentally follows the above Windows instructions on CS-RDSH-02, the environment variable for NVM will be set by their installation to a path within their user directory.
 Thus, many if not all other users on the machine will lose access to NVM.
 To fix this, any user can open Powershell as administrator and run `choco install -y nvm`.
 (The `-y` option answers `yes` to any prompts that occur during the installation.)
+Then, in a Powershell terminal not running as admin, run `nvm install --lts`.
 Users should log out and back in to see the fix take effect.
 As usual, you can check if this worked by opening a terminal and running the command `nvm`.
 If the output says `Running version...`, then it is all set.

 - Sometimes, the .json package management files in develop are missing a dependency and `npm install` throws an error.
 The error says something like "This is most likely not a problem with npm itself...and is related to npm not being able to find a file".
 The best solution we have found is to delete the whole `node_modules` directory, delete the file `package-lock.json`, and then run `npm install`.
 Warning, the deletions can take several minutes because they are large files.